Excel VBA Worksheet Functions

 Sub Worksheet_Function_Example2() Range ("F2").Value = WorksheetFunction.Vlookup( End Sub

-Step 4: One of the problems here is syntax will not give you any sort of guidance to work with VLOOKUP.
-You need to be absolutely sure about the syntax you are working on.
+Step 4: One of the problems here is syntax will not guide you to work with VLOOKUP.
+It would help if you knew the syntax you were working on.

-The first syntax of VLOOKUP is “Lookup Value.”
-In this case, our lookup value is E2 cell value, so write the code as Range (“E2”).Value
+The first syntax of VLOOKUP is "Lookup Value."
+In this case, our lookup value is the E2 cell, so write the code as Range (“E2”).Value

 Code: